AnaBoca/AnaBoca/README.md

 My name is Ana Boca and I am in Phoenix, Arizona.
 I am a green developer.
 In my professional past life, I was a writing teacher at the university level while I was in grad school earning my degree in creative writing with an emphasis in poetry.
 I then taught at a public charter school and have been a recruiter in between.

 I decided to make a career change a couple of years ago and bridge the parallels between my writing skill set in a more technical manner.
-I think that coding is very similar to writing a poem - both are very much concerned with an economy of language.
+I think that coding is very similar to writing a poem - both are concerned with an economy of language.
 I had a lot of help with my career transition from my husband who is an Angular expert and fanboy and currently works for Amazon.

 I obtained my associates in web development, went to a coding boot camp, and graduated in 2020.
-I am currently a software development engineer in test intern.
+I am currently a software development engineer in test SDET at Universal Plant Services.
 I mostly work on small bug fixes and writing end-to-end tests using Cypress.

-In the meantime, I have been practicing my javascript skills and am looking to become competent in the main javascript frameworks.
+In the meantime, I have been practicing my javascript skills and am looking to become more and more competent in the frontend.
 One of the most exciting projects I have worked on thus far was my capstone project ([cattycrap](https://github.com/AnaBoca/cattycrap)) from my boot camp, which was an app that tracks vaccine appointments for cats because I was able to pull in nearly every coding skill I had learned at that point into an idea that I organically came up with.
 So far, I have contributed to open source by way of editing technical documentation for my husband’s [ngx-errors library](https://github.com/ngspot/ngx-errors) ([which was recently endorsed by the Angular team on Twitter](https://twitter.com/angular/status/1355259422545752076)).
 I look forward to contributing on a more technical level in the future as a developer.

 ---